-The Stakeholder Preparedness Review (SPR) is a self-assessment of a jurisdiction’s current capability levels against the targets identified in the Threat and Hazard Identification and Risk Assessment.
+The Stakeholder Preparedness Review (SPR) is a self-assessment of a jurisdiction’s current capability levels against the targets identified in the Threat and Hazard Identification and Risk Assessment (THIRA).
 The Post-Katrina Emergency Management Reform Act of 2006 requires an annual report from any state or territory receiving federal preparedness assistance administered by the Department of Homeland Security.
 In 2018, Urban Area Security Initiative (UASI) and Tribal Homeland Security Grant Program (THSGP) grantees will also complete an SPR.
 This assessment replaces the previous version of the assessment, the State Preparedness Report.

 The SPR supports the National Preparedness System by helping jurisdictions identify preparedness capability gaps and sustainment requirements.
 States, localities, tribes, territories, Urban Area Security Initiative partners, and the federal government use this information to help make programmatic decisions to build and sustain capabilities, plan to deliver capabilities, and validate capabilities.
 Jurisdictions submit their assessment to FEMA by December 31 each year.

 In 2018, FEMA worked with jurisdictional partners to develop an updated capability assessment methodology.
 Jurisdictions begin by completing standard capability targets in the THIRA process to determine the level of capability they plan to build to and sustain over time.
 They then assess their current preparedness levels directly against those targets.
 Jurisdictions set targets for the 32 core capabilities defined in the National Preparedness Goal.